-Email remains one of the best performing marketing tactics, offering a massive $42 return on every $1 spent, according to the DMA.
+Email remains one of the best performing marketing tactics, offering a massive $42 return on every $1 spent.

 Even so, it’s frustrating when your regular email newsletter fails to elicit the response you’re looking for, whether that be extra clicks on your website or sales at your checkout.